 - Contact the S. Consumer Product Safety Commission (CPSC) website or 1-800-638-2772 to obtain information on recalls of products that contain lead.

 - Lead in cultural items, food, ect. factsheet

 Children who live near airports may be exposed to lead in the air and soil from aviation gas.

 Lead can enter your drinking water when service pipes that contain lead corrode.
 The most common problem is brass or chrome-plated brass faucets and fixtures with lead solder.
 If your home was built before 1986, it is more likely to have lead pipes, fixtures, and solder.

 You cannot taste, see, or smell lead in your drinking water.
 The only way to know if lead is present is to test.
 Contact your local drinking water system or health department for information and assistance with water testing.
 When testing your water, care should be taken to closely adhere to sampling requirements outlined by the laboratory.

-To learn more about lead in drinking water, download the Lead in Drinking Water brochure.
+To learn more about how to sample for lead in drinking water, visit our sampling video below and the Lead in Drinking Water brochure.